caredotcom/pdmaint/README.md

 =============

 To get started with pdmaint, copy the file pdmaint-sample to ~/.pdmaint and edit the [pagerduty] section.
-Include an API key for your PagerDuty account, an e-mail address associated with your PagerDuty account, and the name of your PagerDuty account.
-If you access PagerDuty via the url https://blargh.pagerduty.com then your account name is blargh.
+Include a v2 API key for your PagerDuty account, and an e-mail address associated with your PagerDuty account.

 Also make sure to set your time zone properly.
 It should match the time zone specified in your Pager Duty account.
 For a list of time zone strings simply